Alternative font-variant in VS Code

-I’m not a big fun of the aesthetics of VS Code on macOS.
+I’m not a big fun of the aesthetics of VS Code, at least not on macOS.
 In particular, I don’t like the way how its code editor renders fonts.
 But today I learned!

-To make the fonts looks better, at least on macOS, one should set an alternative font-variant, e.g. “Comic Code Ligatures Medium” instead of “Regular”, in the editor’s settings.
+To make the fonts look better — I’m on macOS — set an alternative font-variant, e.g. “Comic Code Ligatures Medium” instead of “Regular”, in the editor’s settings.
 To specify font-variant, remove spaces in between the name of the font and pass the variant after the hyphen.
 That is, instead of

 'Comic Code Ligatures', set the following: